Appeals Court Skeptical Of Democrats' Lawsuit Over Trump's Overseas Business Deals

 "You are not here representing the House of Representatives, are you?"
 Judge Thomas Griffith asked a lawyer for the Democrats.
 "You are not here representing the Senate of the United States?" he said.
 "Why does that not answer the standing issue?"

-Citing a recent Supreme Court decision in which the court dismissed on case on a similar standing issue, Judge David Tatel echoed the concern.
+Citing a recent Supreme Court decision in which the court dismissed a case because of a similar standing problem, Judge David Tatel echoed the concern.

 "What that says to me is that individual members of a legislature cannot sue to represent the interests of the legislature as a whole," Tatel said.
 "You're not here representing Congress, so you can't protect the institutional interests of Congress."

 But Elizabeth Wydra, a lawyer for the Democrats, insisted that lawmakers can sue individually over Trump not receiving the blessing of Congress in his foreign business practices.
-She said the obscure anti-corruption provision of the Constitution was written to prevent the kind of private business dealings the president is now operating.
+She said the obscure anti-corruption provision of the Constitution was written to prevent presidents from having foreign governments patronizing an official's business in order to establish good standing with an American president.

 "At the time of the founding, this was incredibly important.
 The person who wants to accept foreign rewards lay them before Congress, ensure that there is accountability and transparency and thus remove in many ways the potential for foreign corruption," Wydra said.
 "Here was have the very unique situation of the president accepting foreign emoluments."